top of page

 691 Fifth year project (may be repeated for successive years of eligibility but must be a different exhibit.
 No exhibit that has been judged in any previous State Fair may be entered.)
 Any type of display that pertains to experiences beyond those of previous projects.
 Special collections of native and/or exotic butterflies, beetles to some other insect order; a study in depth of one insect or small group of insects: a display of insect camouflage: a display of plastic embedded insects: a collection of insect larvae and nymphs are examples.
 Charts, photographs, models or any other visual aids may be used.
 4-H'ers are encouraged to write a short (1 or 2 paragraphs) statement developing the theme of their fifth-year display.

 691C Senior Level Entomology Video Project.
-1-3 minute entomology video submitted to social media platform (YouTube or TikTok), focusing on one insect or insect relative (including arachnids, centipedes, millipedes, and crustaceans) that lives in Kentucky.
+1-3 minute entomology video submitted to social media platform (YouTube), focusing on one insect or insect relative (including arachnids, centipedes, millipedes, and crustaceans) that lives in Kentucky.
 For specific instructions, contact the Extension Office.

 HONEY